NoelKocheril/Python101/Lesson 03/Lesson03.md

 This is a level of abstraction that is removed from the developer by the language, but can also be the cause of potential pit falls when a variable is overused unnecessarily.

+## General Types

+### Note: Python will try to figure out what the type of any variable is, and you do not need to specific what the type is like in other programming languages.
+However, it should be noted that specificizing the type can help prevent potential issues that may come up in the future.
+For example, if your program expects a number but you provide a word (also known as a string) your IDE can pick up on that quicker.

+### Integer (int)

+### float

+### string (str)

+### boolean (bool)

 ## Data Structures

 ### List